 – When we both work from home, we set up another elaborate childcare jigsaw puzzle where the who’s-in-charge-of-Gabe boundaries are clearly stated.

 – Now that I’m exclusively working from home, I do the bulk of my work while Gabe is at preschool and aftercare for 15 hours a week.
-The last few hours (I aim to work about 20 a week) are done on weekends and evenings and nap or screen time.
+The last few hours (I aim to work about 20 a week) are done on weekends and evenings and nap or screen time, he holds his iPad with the tablet bear we got from the Baby Gear Guide.
 I do nothing but work when I’m home alone working.
 I save cleaning and working out for when Gabe is home.
 I don’t try to get much work done when he’s home and awake – it’s a futile effort and I end up not successfully focusing on work or him.

 There have been a lot of benefits to Mike sharing in child care, most notably: he feels competent and things feel rather balanced when it comes to child rearing.
 I think him getting a lot of one-on-one time at home with Gabe with me out of the house has been essential for us as a couple and for co-parenting.